LeonPeric/bias-in-multilingual-dialogue-generations/README.md

 Contains testing.ipynb, a jupyter file which can be run to obtain the results of the .pkl files

-#### General vs Specific
+#### Tone Classification
-Contains an analysis.ipynb jupyter file, which contains the code necessary for obtaining the results which are documented in the report.
+Contains analysis_full.ipynb, a jupyter file which contains the code necessary for obtaining the results which are documented in the report.
+There is also additional analyses in here which were eventually not included in the final product, such as the Friedman test

-Contains testing.ipynb, a jupyter file which can be run to obtain the results of the .pkl files
+Contains analysis_report.ipynb, a jupyter file which can be run to obtain the 2x3 layout of the tone classification.
+Was later used to obtain the Tone classification for individual models seen in the appendix.

+The analysis_{model}.ipynb are copies of an older version of analysis_full.
+They allowed one to look into the results of only a single model (unlike full which concatenated all the outputs of all the models).

+classification_{model}.csv are files which we tried to update; however, something went wrong and as such we went back to using the original csv files.
+These are the files named classification_{model}_original.csv, and are also the ones which are used for the final report.

+Our topic_labeling.py file can be run to obtain the results of the .pkl files

+The remaining files are 'pkl' files, which were already mentioned earlier because they store the results provided by the code in the 'template.ipynb' file.

+The folder "Outputs of analysis" contains the images which show the distribution for each modek across the tones.